nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 <br/>

 A standard K8s cluster is all that is required.
-There must be enough resources available to run the Nginx Ingress Controller, and the new Nginx Kubernetes Loadbalancer Controller.
+There must be enough resources available to run the NGINX Ingress Controller, and the new NGINX Kubernetes Loadbalancer Controller.
 You must have administrative access to be able to create the namespace, services, and deployments for this Solution.
 This Solution was tested on Kubernetes version 1.23.
 Most recent versions => v1.21 should work just fine.

 <br/>

-## Nginx Ingress Controller
+# 1. Install NGINX Ingress Controller

 <br/>